Join us for a fun, friendly Campus Tour!

-At Nichols, our Bachelor’s of Arts in Criminal Justice program offers undergraduate students an opportunity to develop the skills and knowledge required for career opportunities in the public and private sector.
-This program is structured on the liberal arts core curriculum and includes a focus on current trends in criminal justice such as homeland security, emergency management and planning, white collar crime, high tech crime, and criminal/fire investigations.
-Career readiness requires developing skills in communication, behavioral sciences, quantitative/qualitative analysis, and dynamic experiential learning opportunities and required internships.
-The criminal justice program provides a well-rounded education for sustained professionalism and personal growth.
+At Nichols, our Bachelor’s of Arts in Criminal Justice program offers undergraduate students the opportunity to develop the skills and knowledge required for obtaining rewarding career opportunities in the public and private sectors.
+The core curriculum is grounded in the liberal arts and adaptable to our five core tracks, including a focus on current trends in criminal justice such as homeland security, emergency management and planning, white collar crime, high tech crime, and criminal/fire investigations.